kineticstoolkit/kineticstoolkit_doc/src/timeseries_data_management.md

 ## Subsetting

-As a shortcut method, we can also use [ktk.TimeSeries.get_subset](api/ktk.TimeSeries.get_subset.rst), which returns a TimeSeries with only a selection of data keys:
+As a shortcut method, we can also use {{ktk_timeseries_get_subset}}, which returns a TimeSeries with only a selection of data keys:

 ```{code-cell} ipython3
 selected_markers = markers.get_subset(